otammato/Monitoring_and_logging_AWS_CloudWatch/README.md

 <br>

-#### Afterwards, the logs can be set up to be regularly sent to AWS CloudWatch by installing the CloudWatch agent to the controlled machine, for metrics monitoring, visualization and triggering notifications if needed
+#### Setting up the logs to be regularly sent to AWS CloudWatch by installing the CloudWatch agent to the controlled machine, for metrics monitoring, visualization and triggering notifications if needed

 <details markdown=1><summary markdown="span">This is how to set up</summary>
 <br>